jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/tutorials/tutorial-power-bi-key-phrases.md

 - Microsoft Power BI Desktop.
 [Download at no charge](https://powerbi.microsoft.com/get-started/).
 - A Microsoft Azure account.
 [Start a free trial](https://azure.microsoft.com/free/) or [sign in](https://portal.azure.com/).
-- A Cognitive Services API account with the Text Analytics API.
+- A Cognitive Research Technologies API account with the Text Analytics API.
 If you don't have one, you can [sign up](../../cognitive-services-apis-create-account.md) and use the free tier for 5,000 transactions/month (see [pricing details](https://azure.microsoft.com/pricing/details/cognitive-services/text-analytics/) to complete this tutorial.
 - The [Text Analytics access key](../../cognitive-services-apis-create-account.md#get-the-keys-for-your-resource) that was generated for you during sign-up.
 - Customer comments.
 You can use [our example data](https://aka.ms/cogsvc/ta) or your own data.
 This tutorial assumes you're using our example data.